lachlanjc/gunfunded-cards/CONTRIBUTING.md

 # Contributing

-There are two pieces to `og-image` that are worth noting before you begin development.
+There are two pieces to this project that are worth noting before you begin development.

 1. The backend image generator located in [/src/card.ts](https://github.com/styfle/og-image/blob/master/src/card.ts)
 2. The frontend inputs located in [/src/browser.ts](https://github.com/styfle/og-image/blob/master/src/browser.ts)